 Likewise, a positive experience can help.

-Google recently rolled out its Mobile First Index.
+Google recently rolled out Mobile First Indexing.
 The upshot is that Google will now mostly rank your pages based on your mobile site.
 So if your mobile site is missing content from your desktop site, you may be in trouble.